JBGrubbs/academic-kickstart1/content/student projects/ShantiJames.md

 caption = ""

 +++
-Shanti James is a second year doctoral student.
+Shanti James is a fourth-year doctoral student.
 Her research ideas currently revolve around how personality traits and demographics may predict the way people engage in public discourse and civic life.
 She is also curious about the development and intrapersonal function of polarized thinking, and about ways evolutionary psychology can inform personality research.

+Grubbs, J. B., James, A. S., Warmke, B., & Tosi, J. (2022).
+Moral Grandstanding, Narcissism, and Self-Reported Responses to the COVID-19 Crisis. <i>Journal of Research in Personality</i>, 104187. https://doi.org/10.1016/j.jrp.2021.104187

 Grubbs, J. B., Warmke, B., Tosi, J., & James, A. S. (2020).
-Moral grandstanding and political polarization: A multi-study consideration.
-Journal of Research in Personality, 88, 104009. https://doi.org/10.1016/j.jrp.2020.104009
+Moral grandstanding and political polarization: A multi-study consideration. <i>Journal of Research in Personality, 88 </i>, 104009. https://doi.org/10.1016/j.jrp.2020.104009

 Grubbs, J. B., Warmke, B., Tosi, J., James, A. S., & Campbell, W. K. (2019).
-Moral grandstanding in public discourse: Status-seeking motives as a potential explanatory mechanism in predicting conflict.
-PLOS ONE, 14(10), e0223749. https://doi.org/10.1371/journal.pone.0223749
+Moral grandstanding in public discourse: Status-seeking motives as a potential explanatory mechanism in predicting conflict. <i>PLOS ONE</i>, 14(10), e0223749. https://doi.org/10.1371/journal.pone.0223749